 In the past, most exchanges traded through open outcry, where each trader signified by shouting and hand signals what trade he was trying to execute.
 Almost all exchanges have now moved to electronic trading.
 The open outcry system brought buyers and sellers directly together.
 By contrast electronic trading is anonymous.
 An order input into the system is kept in a central order book until a matching order is received.

 Once a match has been achieved, a clearing house interposes itself in the chain of transactions between buyer and seller.
-For example, all LIFFE’s contracts are cleared through the London Clearing House.
+For example, in the past all LIFFE’s contracts are cleared through the London Clearing House (LCH).
 Both buyer and seller execute contracts with the clearing house, not with each other, and neither party has to worry about the credit rating of the counterparty.

-The clearing house itself takes on the credit risk of two counterparties.
-In order that it may do so, each party is required to put up a collateral deposit with the clearing house, known as margin (CFM13070).
+The clearing process is complex, from a contractual point of view, involving successive novations of the contracts, such that eventually, the clearing house acts as a central counterparty, taking on one side of each novated contract.
+In order to minimise exposure to credit risk, each party is required to put up a collateral deposit with the clearing house, known as margin (CFM13070).